Heating, ventilation, and air conditioning: Individual systems

 In modern buildings, the design, installation, and control systems of these functions are integrated into one or more HVAC systems.
 For very small buildings, contractors normally estimate the capacity and type of system needed and then design the system, selecting the appropriate refrigerant and various components needed.
 For larger buildings, building service designers, mechanical engineers, or building services engineers analyze, design, and specify the HVAC systems.
-Specialty mechanical contractors and suppliers then fabricate, install and commission the systems.
+Specialty mechanical contractors and suppliers then fabricate, install, and commission the systems.
 Building permits and code-compliance inspections of the installations are normally required for all sizes of buildings.

 District networks

-Although HVAC is executed in individual buildings or other enclosed spaces (like NORAD's underground headquarters), the equipment involved is in some cases an extension of a larger district heating (DH) or district cooling (DC) network, or a combined DHC network.
-In such cases, the operating and maintenance aspects are simplified and metering becomes necessary to bill for the energy that is consumed, and in some cases energy that is returned to the larger system.
-For example, at a given time one building may be utilizing chilled water for air conditioning and the warm water it returns may be used in another building for heating, or for the overall heating-portion of the DHC network (likely with energy added to boost the temperature).
+Although HVAC is executed in individual buildings or other enclosed spaces (like NORAD's underground headquarters), the equipment involved is in some cases an extension of a larger district heating (DH) or district cooling (DC) network, or a combined DHC (District-Heating-Cooling) network.
+In such cases, the operating and maintenance aspects are simplified, and metering becomes necessary to bill for the energy that is consumed and, in some cases, energy that is returned to the larger system.
+For example, at a given time, one building may be utilizing chilled water for air conditioning, and the warm water it returns may be used in another building for heating or for the overall heating-portion of the DHC network (likely with energy added to boost the temperature).

 Basing HVAC on a larger network helps provide an economy of scale that is often not possible for individual buildings, for utilizing renewable energy sources such as solar heat, winter's cold, the cooling potential in some places of lakes or seawater for free cooling, and the enabling function of seasonal thermal energy storage.
-Utilizing natural sources for HVAC can significantly benefit the environment and promote awareness of alternative methods.

 History

 HVAC is based on inventions and discoveries made by Nikolay Lvov, Michael Faraday, Rolla C. Carpenter, Willis Carrier, Edwin Ruud, Reuben Trane, James Joule, William Rankine, Sadi Carnot, Alice Parker and many others.

 Multiple inventions within this time frame preceded the beginnings of the first comfort air conditioning system, which was designed in 1902 by Alfred Wolff (Cooper, 2003) for the New York Stock Exchange, while Willis Carrier equipped the Sacketts-Wilhems Printing Company with the process AC unit the same year.
 Coyne College was the first school to offer HVAC training in 1899.
 The first residential AC was installed by 1914, and by the 1950s there was "widespread adoption of residential AC".

-The invention of the components of HVAC systems went hand-in-hand with the Industrial Revolution, and new methods of modernization, higher efficiency, and system control are constantly being introduced by companies and inventors worldwide.